 As parents, it’s our job to decide what, when and where to serve the food.
 We have more knowledge about nutrition and what a balanced meal should look like.
 However, this is even a gray area for a lot of adults.
 Adults too get caught up in demonizing food in their own heads to which can interfere with your own relationship with food.

 #1 Neutralize Food

 Start early by keeping all foods on an even playing field.
 Don’t highlight or glorify one food over the other.
 If we constantly keep talking about eating more fruits or veggies because they are healthy and eating less cookies we make cookies “better” than fruits or veggies.
 The more “forbidden” they become the more they want to eat them.

 Here’s an example: My daughter doesn’t know the nutritional difference between eating fruit and eating cookies.
 I serve them both often and keep them neutral.
 Last weekend we were at a birthday party for a friend.
 They had LOTS of appetizers.
 Soft pretzel nuggets, shrimp cocktail, chips, dips, etc… My daughter walked right up to the vegetable tray and spent the next 15 minutes eating vegetables.
-I took a bow and did my little internal happy dance…this really works.
 Why?
-She didn’t know that eating vegetables was a good thing just like she doesn’t know that eating cookies are thought to be a bad thing.
+She didn’t know that eating vegetables was a good thing, just like she doesn’t know that eating cookies are thought to be a bad thing.